frankshearar/Home/[Spec]-Package-download-API.md

 #### Returns
-Package Path for the package which is passed as parameter
+Package path for the package which is passed as parameter

 ### Design
 1. **How to discover Package source, Package Credential?**